NiekNijland/CSGO-Translator/README.md

 # CSGO-Translator
 Simple C# CSGO chat translator

 Ever wondered what your foreign language speaking teammates where trying to tell you?
-Well wonder no more, because CSGO-Translator is here.

 CSGO-Translator is a C# .NET WPF based tool that will automatically detect new chat messages, and translate them to English using Google Translate.